int-brain-lab/ibllib/README.md

 https://ibllib.readthedocs.io/en/latest/

 ## Installation
-To create a unified environment for using ibllib and other [IBL repositories](https://github.com/int-brain-lab/), download and install [Anaconda](https://www.anaconda.com/distribution/#download-section).
-The instructions below will tell you how to set up and activate the IBL unified conda environment (`iblenv`) and install the 'ibllib', 'iblapps', 'analysis', and 'IBL-pipeline' repositories.
+To create a unified environment for using ibllib and other [IBL repositories](https://github.com/int-brain-lab/), download and install [Anaconda](https://www.anaconda.com/distribution/#download-section) and [git](https://git-scm.com/downloads), and follow the installer instructions to add each to the system path.
+The below instructions will tell you how to set up and activate the IBL unified conda environment (`iblenv`) and install the 'ibllib', 'iblapps', 'analysis', and 'IBL-pipeline' repositories.

 If git and conda are on your system path (to check, try running `git --version` and `conda --version` in your system terminal), then all you have to do is [download the setup files](https://drive.google.com/open?id=1O1q9C-AfmULzEYtLJxxU23p78qfE-MIe), extract and copy these three files to the directory in which you want to install the IBL repositories, navigate to this directory in your system terminal, and run the command `sudo sh iblrepos_setup.sh` if you are using Mac/Linux, or `./iblrepos_setup.ps1` if you are using Windows (you may need to launch the Windows terminal as an administrator).
 That's it, you're done!